AKloc/BookNotes/Professional/A Philosophy of Software Design.md

 - Exceptions / errors: THROWING EXCEPTIONS EVERYWHERE IS LAZY.
 Can you really not handle the cases internally?
 If so, do it, don't make it the issue of the person using your interface.
 	- Maybe you can ignore them entirely.
 	- Sometimes just crashing is OK if it makes sense.
 - Design things twice.
 Every time.
-Going with your gut is rarely the best solution
+Going with your gut is rarely the best solution.
+This is hard, and you are not stupid.
+Take the time.
+- Comments:
+	- Pretty straightforward.
+Make them readable, don't overuse them, use good and descriptive variable names, use them at different levels.
+	- Keep comments close to the code they're for.
+	- Recommend

 - Much more important for code to be READABLE than easily writable.